2006 San Jose State Spartans football team

 The 2006 San Jose State Spartans football team represented San Jose State University in the 2006 NCAA Division I FBS football season.
 The team played their home games at Spartan Stadium in San Jose, California.
 They participated as members of the Western Athletic Conference.
 They were coached by head coach Dick Tomey.
+The team clinched their first winning season since 2000 and their first bowl game since 1990.